JordanCWard/SQL/README.md

 25. Amazon

-Assume you're given a table containing data on Amazon customers and their spending on products in different category, write a query to identify the top two highest-grossing products within each category in the year 2022. <br>
+Assume you're given a table containing data on Amazon customers and their spending on products in different category, write a query to identify the top two highest-grossing products within each category in the year 2022.
 The output should include the category, product, and total spend.

 ``` sql
 WITH ranked_products AS (